DocumentationFramework Integration

 "parameters": {

-"customer_id": "string — the customer placing the order"
+"customer_id": { "type": "string", "description": "The customer placing the order" }

 },